If your app already has an older version of Sparkle or you wish to migrate to Sparkle 2, please see upgrading from previous versions.

 We recommend rotating keys only when necessary like if you need to change your Developer ID certificate, lose access to your EdDSA private key, or need to change (Ed)DSA keys due to migrating away from DSA.

-We recommend distributing your app in Xcode by creating a Product › Archive and Distribute App choosing Developer ID method of distribution.
+We recommend building your distributable app in Xcode by creating a Product › Archive and Distribute App choosing Developer ID method of distribution.
 Using Xcode’s Archive Organizer will ensure Sparkle’s helper tools are code signed properly for distribution.
-In automated environments, this can instead be done using xcodebuild archive and xcodebuild -exportArchive.
+In automated environments, this process can be done using xcodebuild archive and xcodebuild -exportArchive.

 Sparkle uses appcasts to get information about software updates.
 An appcast is an RSS feed with some extra information for Sparkle’s purposes.